kadena-io/scalableBFT.github.io/azure/index.md

 1. Create a resource Group with a name `kadenaResourceGroup`.
 2. Create a Storage Account with a unique name of your choice in `kadenaResourceGroup`.
-3. Spin up a VM with Kadena's ScalableBFT Image with the requirements specified in [VM Requirements](#vm-requirements).
+3. Spin up a VM with Kadena's Kuro Image with the requirements specified in [VM Requirements](#vm-requirements).
 This will serve as the Ansible monitor VM.
 4. Ensure that the key pair(s) of the monitor and Kadena node VMs are not publicly
     viewable: `chmod 400 /path/to/keypair`.
 Otherwise, SSH and any service that rely on it (i.e. Ansible) will not work.
 See [here](<https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys>) for instructions on setting up SSH keys.